trimstray/nginx-admins-handbook/README.md

 Before adding a pull request, please see the **[contributing guidelines](CONTRIBUTING.md)**.

 If this project is useful and important for you, you can bring **positive energy** by giving some **good words** or **supporting this project**.
 Thank you!

+  > _A real community, however, exists only when its members interact in a meaningful way that deepens their understanding of each other and leads to learning._

 ## ToDo list